voicegain/platform/PRIVACY.md

 # DISCLOSURE OF YOUR INFORMATION

-This section is not applicable to Audio Derived Customer Data (your customers information).
+This section is only applicable for your information and does not apply to your customers information (Audio Derived Customer Data).
 We may share information we have collected about you in certain situations.
 Your information may be disclosed as follows:

 ## By Law or to Protect Rights